ranpatil-tibco/flogo-enterprise-hub/samples/VSCode_Extension/Connectors/Messaging/Kafka/Basic-producer-consumer-flow/readme.md

 h.
 Refresh Frequency - The amount of time in seconds after which metadata is refreshed.

-i.
-Use Schema Registry - Enables you to use the Avro schema with a Schema Registry by selecting True.
+i. useSchemaRegistry - Enables you to use the Avro schema with a Schema Registry by selecting True.

 ### The Flows and Commit offset activity